github/octocatalog-diff/doc/advanced-filter.md

 }
 ```

-Since the practical effect of the new catalog will be to remove the file, it doesn't matter that the owner of the (non-existent) file has changed from 'root' to 'bob', or that the content and group has changed from a string to undefined.
+Since the practical effect of the new catalog will be to remove the file, it doesn't matter that the owner of the (non-existent) file has changed from 'root' to 'bob', or that the content and group have changed from a string to undefined.
 Consider the default output without the filter:

 ```
   File[/etc/some-file] =>